Requiem (Saint-Saëns)

 The Requiem, full title Messe de Requiem, Op.
 54, is a Requiem Mass composed by Camille Saint-Saëns in 1878 for soloists, choir and orchestra.
-He composed it in memory of his friend and patron, Albert Libon, and conducted the first performance on 22 May 1878 at Saint-Sulpice in Paris, with Charles-Marie Widor as the organist.
+He composed it in memory of his friend and patron, Albert Libon (1823-1877), and conducted the first performance on 22 May 1878 at Saint-Sulpice, Paris, with Charles-Marie Widor as the organist.
 It was first published the same year.

 History

 Camille Saint-Saëns composed the Requiem in memory of his friend and patron, Albert Libon, who had died in 1877.
 Libon had been a director of the postal service in Paris.
 He was interested in music and left Saint-Saëns 100,000 francs in his will which enabled the composer to retire from his church post at La Madeleine in Paris and use his time for composition.
 The inheritance came with the stipulation that Saint-Saëns compose a requiem for the first anniversary of his benefactor's death, which the composer fulfilled with gratitude.
 He retreated to a hotel in Bern and completed the work in eight days.
 He wrote to his publisher: "Fear not, this Requiem will be very short; I’m not just working hard, I’m working flat out!"
-He conducted the first performance on 22 May 1878 in the Mass commemorating the first anniversary of Libon's death at Saint-Sulpice in Paris, with Charles-Marie Widor as the organist.
+He conducted the first performance on 22 May 1878 in the Mass commemorating the first anniversary of Libon's death at Saint-Sulpice, Paris, with Charles-Marie Widor as the organist.
 It was first published the same year.

 In 2016, it was published in a critical edition by Carus-Verlag, in the version for orchestra as well as in a version for a smaller ensemble but retaining the characteristic sound.